 Releases and compatibility policy

-We follow a rolling development model where the tip of the master branch is expected to be stable, tested and correct.
-Binary packages for the latest commit on the branch, with appropriate version information are generated automatically and can be readily installed.
-In general the version of the code should be preferred for producing new results, but see the compatibility policy below.
-The main results, such as NNPDF 4.0 [BallCarrazzaCruzMartinez+21] will be produced with a frozen tag, a conda environment and a docker image so that they can be reproduced entirely.
+Development occur in the tip of the master branch while we aim for this branch to be stable, tested and correct, this is not guaranteed.
+Premade packages are available for the latest tag generated automatically and can be readily installed.
+See the compatibility policy below.
+The main results, such as NNPDF 4.0 [B+22b] will be produced with a frozen tag, a conda environment and a docker image so that they can be reproduced entirely.

 Compatibility Policy